Security Settings

 Block re-use of past passwords

-• Number of days before password expiry to send a warning email that a new password must be soon be selected
+- Number of days before password expiry to send a warning email that a new password must be selected soon

 Reduce the idle time required before a session expires